 Every tree is connected to an individual and the thought is to concretize and tie Brännland Ciders vision closer to the local community.

-The project is the starting point for a new ice cider and cider terroir in northern Europe, a new agricultural field in northern Sweden and touches on a wide variety of issues such as urban farming, tourism and the sustainable creation of jobs for future generations.
+The project is the starting point for a new ice cider-terroir and wine tradition in northern Europe, a new agricultural field in northern Sweden and touches on a wide variety of issues such as urban farming, tourism and the sustainable creation of jobs for future generations.